-For information about the Fund generally, further information about resolving disputes, or requests for benefit calculations please contact Pensions Administration, Greenwich House, Madingley Road, Cambridge, CB3 0TX.
+For information about the CPF generally, further information about resolving disputes, or requests for benefit calculations please contact Pensions Administration, Greenwich House, Madingley Road, Cambridge, CB3 0TX.
 E-mail address: pensionsonline@admin.cam.ac.uk.

-A number of documents about the Fund are also available on request and can be supplied in electronic or hard copy form, and include the:
+A number of documents about the CPF are also available on request and can be supplied in electronic or hard copy form, and include the:

 - Statement of Investment Principles.
-This explains how the Trustee directors invest the Fund. - Recovery Plan.
-This explains how the Funding shortfall is being met. - Actuarial Valuation Report (Triennial).
-This is the full report of the Actuary on the valuation as at 1 January 2016. - Members' Booklet.
+This explains how the Trustee directors invest the CPF. - Actuarial Valuation Report (Triennial).
+This is the full report of the Actuary on the valuation as at 1 January 2022. - Members' Booklet.